RedHatSatellite/sat6_scripts/README.md

 repository (-r) in the directory structure required by the puppet-forge-server application.
 After exporting, the modules are copied via rsync to the puppet-forge-server.
-The puppet-forge-server hostname can be defined in the config.yml, or overridden with (-s), as can the module path (-m) on the remote server.
+The puppet-forge-server hostname can be defined in the config.yml, or overridden with (-s), as can the module path (-m) on the remote server (default is /opt/puppet-forge/modules).
 The user performing the rsync will be the user that is running the script, unless overridden with (-u).

 The config.yml block that defines the puppet-forge-server hostname is:
 ```